mduroy/Math_Calculator/README.md

 ---

+## Documentation
+Documentation is available uppon cloning the repository by going into docs/_build/html/index.html

 ## Getting Started

 Follow the steps below to set up and use the Math Calculator on your local machine.